didomi/unity/docs/overview.md

 [`Plugins/Didomi/IOS`](../source/Assets/Plugins/Didomi/IOS) contains all the iOS-related files of the plugin.

-`Plugins/IOS/libs` is the folder where native iOS libraries are located. `Plugins/Didomi/IOS/Didomi.framework` is the iOS framework released by Didomi and included in the plugin.

 `Plugins/Didomi/IOS/Didomi.mm` contains the Objective-C++ code that maps to native functions of the Didomi iOS SDK.
 The Unity C# DLL can invoke the functions declared in that file.
 When a new function is added to the Didomi iOS SDK, the corresponding function must be added to the `Plugins/Didomi/IOS/Didomi.mm` file.